-Despite increased global awareness of ecological issues, environmentally-based performance remains under-researched in terms of form and content: as arts/environment organisation TippingPoint explains, ‘there is a resistance to talking about it [climate] when it is laid out as a topic’; and Moore and Salec refer to the passivity of some artworks’ ‘apocalyptic imaginaries’.
+Despite increased global awareness of ecological issues, environmentally-based performance remains under-researched.
+The arts/environment organisation TippingPoint reports that ‘there is a resistance to talking about it [climate] when it is laid out as a topic’; and Moore and Salec refer to the passivity of some artworks’ ‘apocalyptic imaginaries’.

-Ledger, who co-founded The Bone Ensemble in 2002, undertook a professional, long-term PR process to create new modes of participatory performance, better to communicate issues and model alternative environmental normalcies.
-Where’s My Igloo Gone?, about climate change, and Gulp!, about water issues, fulfilled the research questions:
+Ledger, who co-founded The Bone Ensemble (W1) in 2002, undertook a long-term professional practice research process to create new modes of participatory performance (A), better to communicate issues and explore alternative environmental scenarios.
+Where’s My Igloo Gone?, about climate change, and Gulp!, about water issues, addressed the research questions (W2):

-- how can participatory performance forge empowering and accessible experiences for family audiences?
+- how can participatory performance forge empowering, positive experiences for family audiences?

-The productions were developed through close relationships with theatre industry partners, scientific advisors and schools, and stakeholders including Severn Trent Water and the National Rural Touring Forum.
-Alongside other support, the research attracted £82,427 in Arts Council England funding (see documentation 4).
+The productions were developed through partnerships with theatre organisations, scientific advisors and schools, and stakeholders including Severn Trent Water and the National Rural Touring Forum (W2).
+Alongside other support, the research attracted £82,427 in Arts Council England funding (W3).